gremlin961/status_messenger/README.md

 *   **JavaScript Library (`status-messenger.js`):** A client-side library that establishes a WebSocket connection (or uses an existing one if modified) to receive status messages and display them in a designated HTML element.
 It shows only the latest message received.
 *   **WebSocket Communication:** Status messages are sent from the server to the relevant client over a WebSocket connection.
 *   **Session-Specific Updates:** The system ensures that status messages from an agent interaction are routed only to the specific user/session involved.
+*   **GCP Pub/Sub Event Publishing (Python):** The Python package can also publish structured events to a Google Cloud Pub/Sub topic, allowing for broader system integration, analytics, or persistent logging of agent activities.
+This is an optional feature configured via environment variables.

 ### Server-Side Integration (Python - Example with FastAPI)